 A graduate of the Mason Gross School of the Arts at Rutgers University, Christopher has a BFA in Visual Art and a minor in Religion.

-Brent is a pop-culture-obsessed writer from East Brunswick, N.J.
-He’s currently news and politics reporter for The Star-Ledger and the co-founder and co-editor of entertainment website Pop-Break.com.
+Brent Johnson is a pop-culture-obsessed writer from East Brunswick, N.J.
+He’s currently a reporter for The Star-Ledger of Newark.
 Before that, he was a longtime entertainment and music columnist for The Trenton Times.
 His work has also been published by Rolling Stone, Sports Illustrated On Campus and Night & Day Magazine.
 His favorite musical artists: Elvis Costello, Billy Joel, The Smiths, Roxy Music, Dave Matthews Band, The Beatles, Blur, Squeeze, The Kinks.
 When he’s not writing, Brent is the lead singer in alt-rock band The Clydes.

 PATRICIA KIERNAN JOHNSON